Lead generation Nearly everything you need to know

 “We’re giving away these swag bags.
 You just have to let me scan your conference badge.”

 I didn’t need swag.
-But my kids love free junk, so I said “Sure.”
+But my kids love free stuff, so I said “Sure.”

 Then exactly seven days later, I got the follow-up email: